 c.
 Do I have enough time for this activity?

-We cannot emphasis the point c enough.
+We cannot emphasize the last point enough.
 Even if you’ve sliced your day up neatly, everyday trivialities like travel exhaustion or a work call can easily set you back on time.
 So prioritize to meet-ups and group activities that you’re sure adds value to your trip to San Diego.
 You can always join the fun stuff a little later, everyone’s friendly enough and there will always be room for more somewhere.

-P.S – Of course, there’s no harm in lurking in other groups, and absorbing some ideas and insight 😉
+P.S – Of course, there’s no harm in lurking in other groups, and absorbing some ideas and insight!

 3. Find places to visit, things to do around town

 Everyone likes a good host.
-So if you’re here even a day earlier and have some time to kill, get around town and figure out some cool places to sit and chat and build network.
+So if you’re here even a day earlier and have some time to kill, get around town and figure out some cool places to sit and chat and build your network.
 While you’re at it, it doesn’t hurt to build a rapport with the cafe or restaurant staff and get some recommendations.